mame82/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Installation.md

 ### Method 5: Configure SD card before boot
 This method uses a Raspbian feature which overwrites `/etc/wpa_supplicant.conf` if a configuration file is placed in the `/boot/` file.
 1. After writing the Raspbian Lite image to the SD card, mount the SD card on your computer.
-2. Using a text editor program, create a file called `wpa_supplicant.conf` and save it to the root directory of the `boot` partition.
+2. Using a text editor program (I recommend nano since it is the easiest to use), create a file called `wpa_supplicant.conf` and save it to the root directory of the `boot` partition.
 Copy the following code to the file, editing `SSID` and `PASSWORD` with your values.
 Note that you may also have to edit `country=US` with your own ISO country code.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev